Loknar/hearthnoder/README.md

 Edit:

 [HearthSim/csharp-proto-extractor](https://github.com/HearthSim/csharp-proto-extractor) can be used to extract protobuf definitions from Hearthstone.
-Already extracted protobuf definitions with this tool are available in [HearthSim/hs-proto](https://github.com/HearthSim/hs-proto).
+Already extracted protobuf definitions using this tool are available here: [HearthSim/hs-proto](https://github.com/HearthSim/hs-proto).

 ## Credits